Trihyperkahler reduction and instanton bundles on CP^3: Case study: moduli spaces of instantons

 \begin{theorem} The moduli space $\calf_\ell(r,c)$ of rank $r$, charge $c$ instanton bundles on $\C\mathbb{P}^{3}$ framed at a fixed line $\ell$, is a smooth trisymplectic manifold of complex dimension $4rc$. \end{theorem}

-\begin{proof} The moduli space $\calm(r,c):=\mathbf{B}^{\rm reg}(r,c)\3 U(V)$ of framed instantons of rank $r$ and charge $c$ is known to be a smooth, connected, hyperk\"ahler manifold of complex dimension $2rc$; it follows that $\Sec_0(\calm(r,c))$ is a smooth, trisymplectic manifold of complex dimension $4rc$.
-From \cite[Thm 3.8]{_JV:Instantons_}, we also know that the standard map
+\begin{proof} The moduli space $\calm(r,c):=\mathbf{B}^{\rm reg}(r,c)\3 U(V)$ of framed instantons of rank $r$ and charge $c$ is known to be a smooth, connected, hyperk\"ahler manifold of complex dimension $2rc$; it follows that $\Sec_0(\calm(r,c))$ is a smooth, trisymplectic manifold of complex dimension $4rc$ (cf. Section \ref{_ratcurves_Subsection_} above).
+By the ADHM construction of framed instanton bundles, a point in $\calf_\ell(r,c)$ can be regarded as a pair $(X_1,X_2)\in\mathbf{B}\oplus\mathbf{B}$ satisfying equations \ref{1-diml-eqns}.
+Therefore we have a map